isomerpages/moe-sls/_teacher-user-guide/Author/(A2,15) Insert Media Objects.md

 </li>
 <li>When the file is successfully uploaded, the Media Object will be added to the Lesson.</li>
 </ol>
-<h2 id="-uploading-media-objects-from-an-ios-device-">Uploading Media Objects from an iOS Device</h2>
+<h2 id="-upload-a-media-object-from-an-ios-device-">Upload a Media Object from an iOS Device</h2>
 <hr>
 <ol>
 <li>Uploads via iOS devices are supported.</li>
 <li>However, if you encounter any errors, please ensure that you are uploading files from the <strong>Photo Library, Take Photo or Video, or Browse from Files</strong>.</li>
 </ol>
-<h2 id="-uploading-media-objects-from-an-android-device-">Uploading Media Objects from an Android Device</h2>
+<h2 id="-upload-a-media-object-from-an-android-device-">Upload a Media Object from an Android Device</h2>
 <hr>
 <ol>
 <li>Uploads via Android devices are supported.</li>